 Focus on Delivering Exceptional Value and All Else Will Follow

 Working with software teams is an exceptional challenge, and it can be a heck of a lot of fun.
-Software is fun to work on when the team is winning, the client is happy, and the users love the product.
+Software is fun to work on when we all are winning, the client is happy, and the users love the product.
 If you have all of those things, you hopefully can make a decent living too.

-Building high-performance teams are not that complicated, but it takes discipline.
-You need the right mix of talent.
-The team needs the right direction.
-It Takes Trust.
-The team can only operate as well as its weakest links.
-We aren’t football players, and we don’t need the likes of Bill Belichick to get our teams performing at a high level.
-What we do need is a profound commitment to our teammates to Always Be Delivering Exceptional Value.
+Our team can only operate as well as its weakest links.
+We aren’t football players, and we don’t need the likes of Bill Belichick to perform at a high level.
+What we do need is a profound commitment to our teammates to Always Be Creating Exceptional Value.

-We’d love for life to be more straightforward, but just because you work some hours doesn’t mean you can bill for them if you don’t create value..
-Software is all about change, and things take time to complete.
-There are continually changing dynamics on a software project: from the state of the industry, customer needs, client demands, or toolkit changes.
-Workflows can usually be improved to add even more value to the team’s ability to deliver working software more reliable and faster.
+We’d love for life to be more straightforward, but just because you work some hours doesn’t mean you can bill for them if you don’t create value.
+Software is fundamentally about change, and these things take time.

 If your team is five people with different knowledge and expertise, consider who is the weakest link, based on: